Administration

 Fire Chief Jo Zambito

-Fire Chief Zambito began his fire service career in 1995 as a volunteer firefighter for the Town of Niagara-on-the-Lake.
-In 2005, he transitioned from Captain to the first full-time Deputy Fire Chief working alongside a complement of 110 firefighters operating out of five (5) fire stations.
-In October 2016, Jo joined the Niagara Falls Fire Department as Deputy Chief of Operations overseeing suppression and training for the department's full-time and volunteer complement.
-In July 2021, Jo was appointed as the new Fire Chief for the department.
+Fire Chief Jo Zambito began his fire service career in 1995 as a volunteer firefighter for the Town of Niagara-on-the-Lake.
+In 2005, in the rank of Captain, he transitioned as the first full-time Deputy Fire Chief working alongside a complement of 110 firefighters working out of five (5) fire stations.

-Jo has dedicated his career to fire and life safety and has been actively engaged in many regional and provincial committees representing the fire service at all three lines of defense - Education, Enforcement and Emergency Response.
+Jo has dedicated his almost 30-year career to fire and life safety and has been actively engaged in many regional and provincial committees representing the fire service adhering to all three lines of defense - Education, Enforcement and Emergency Response.

 Ken Henry - Deputy Fire Chief